Getting Started with Modern Web Scraping: An Introduction

 )

 instead of the synchronous version, the response comes back immediately rather than waiting for all URLs to be scraped.
-This allows the program to continue executing while the scraping happens in the background.
+The program can continue executing while the scraping happens in the background.

 batch_scrape_job